Serving a web site from a shell script is fun and easy

 The last flag, -e, configures ncat to execute a command when a request is received.
 The command can read its standard input to look at the request, and can write to standard output to specify the response.

-ncat is actually pretty clever about this—it configures everything ahead of time so that instead of needing to buffer the response in memory, it sends it as the child process writes to stdout.
+ncat is actually pretty clever about this—instead of buffering the response in memory, it sends it as the child process writes to stdout; this helps pages start rendering in browsers even if the server gets hung up while producing them.

 The argument we give to -e is the script itself, stored in $0.

-When we invoke the subcommand, because we've set $NCAT_SUBSHELL_MODE, we skip running the server loop and instead move on to the rest of the script which handles the individual requests.
+When we invoke the subcommand, because ncat has set $NCAT_LOCAL_PORT, we skip running the server loop and instead move on to the rest of the script which handles the individual requests.

 Request handling